-Can You Minimize Your Skin Purging?
+Can You Minimise Your Skin Purging?

 Oh yes.
 You absolutely can.
 This is a little like the choice of ripping off a plaster or peeling it away slowly.
-You only decision is which is better for you?
+Your only decision is which is better for you?
 It doesn’t have to be the plaster ripping – honestly.

 Skin purging is all about your skins natural rate of exfoliation being sped up.
 To avoid, or lessen the risk of skin purging you just need to slowly increase your skins natural rate of exfoliation.
 That might mean using a 1% salicylic acid treatment instead of a 2%.
 It could mean using the product twice a week instead of 3 times.

 Think of it like the gym.
-Do you want to join and swing yourself straight into a high intensity workout class… or do you want to gradually build your body to HIIT?
+Do you want to join and swing yourself straight into a high-intensity workout class… or do you want to gradually build your body to HIIT?

 The Bottom line: Is Skin Purging a Thing?

-Yes, in my opinion skin purging is a thing.
+Yes, in my opinion, skin purging is a thing.
 It makes scientific sense.
 It’s often mentioned in dermatological journals as acne flaring and most well-trained dermatologists will warn of it as a side-effect to strong anti-acne treatments.

 Have you experienced skin purging or acne flaring?
 Had you heard of it?
 Let’s chat, tell me in the comments below…